Q and A Categories

 Yes.
 CAREAssist will pay for doctor's office visits, lab tests, and any other insurance-covered services.
 A deductible usually happens at the beginning of the year and then copays follow that.
-Group 1 members can get up to $5,000 of assistance per year.
-Group 3 members can get up to $2,500 per year.
+Members may qualify for up to $20,000 of assistance per year.

 Can I access medications while on vacation?